Gajaana: Production

 In early June 2022, an announcement was made regarding Vedhika's next fantasy adventure film project titled Gajaana by the film's writer, director and producer Prabadish Samz.
-The film also stars Yogi Babu, and Inigo Prabhakaran in the lead roles alongside an ensemble cast consisting of Chandini Tamilarasan, Hareesh Peradi, Pratap Pothen, Karate Karthi, Ilango, Sendrayan, Vijayalakshmi Veeramani, Knife Naren, Velu Prabhakaran, Pooja Shankar, Rajesh, Sahana Venkataraman, Deva, Nithiya and others in supporting roles.
+The film also stars Yogi Babu, and Inigo Prabhakar in the lead roles alongside Chandini Tamilarasan.
 The technical crew includes Gopi Duraisamy and Vinod JP as the cinematographers, K. M. Riyas as editor and Achu Rajamani as the music composer.

 Music

 The film has music composed by Achu Rajamani.
 The first single "Kagidha Megam" composed by Vikram Varman and sung by Haricharan was released on 15 July 2024.